-- Learn Canvas by enrolling in a Canvas tutorial.
-Once enrolled in the tutorial, log into Canvas with your MEID and you will see the Canvas tutorial listed as CGC Fernandez NSO0000.
+Learn Canvas by enrolling in a Canvas tutorial.
+Once enrolled in the tutorial, log into Canvas with your MEID and you will see the Canvas tutorial listed as CG Student Canvas Online Orientation.
 Launch the course to learn Canvas basics.

-- Fill out the orientation completion form that provides proof of completing the orientation to your eLearning instructor (some instructors require this -- see your course syllabus on first day of classes).
+- Fill out the orientation completion form within the Canvas tutorial that provides proof of completing the orientation to your eLearning instructor (some instructors require this -- see your course syllabus on first day of classes).